Anihmation/Electronics_Sales_Analysis/README.md

 ___
 ## PROJECT DESCRIPTION
 The Project Dataset collected consists of 15,001 rows under 12 columns namely: Order ID, Order Date, Unit Cost, Unit Price, Order Qty, Channel, Promotion Name, Product Name, Product Subcategory, Product Category, State and Zone.
 The Electronics company operates in the 36 States of Nigeria and has been in operation for good four (4) years as the data tells.

+I extracted, wrangled, and transformed the data to get it ready for the analysis.
+I used the Business Intelligence tool, Power BI to perform the ETL (Extract, Transform and Load), Data Query and EDA (Exploratory Data Analysis) and Data Visualization.
 ___
 ## DATA SOURCE
 The Data used for this analysis was downloaded from Github.
 Link below:
 - https://github.com/Fabulousnani/Data-Developer-Bootcamp/blob/main/Electronic%20Sales.xlsx
 ___
 ## PROBLEM STATEMENT
+The Business problem is the recent quick drop in their Profit.
+Through my analysis, I want to see the root cause of this incident and proffer a workable solution.
 ___
 ## DATA/DESIGN METHODOLOGY
 I downloaded the raw file dataset to my PC from Github, hence creating a folder to serve as my Datalake.